Search the Site with

 History of USS NICHOLAS:

-NICHOLAS has earned the Combat Action Ribbon, Southwest Asia Service Medal (with three bronze stars), Armed Forces Service Medal, NATO Medal, Kuwaiti Liberation Medal, Armed Forces Expeditionary Medal, Sea Service Ribbon (with five bronze stars), a Coast Guard Meritorious Unit Commendation (with "O" for Law Enforcement), and six Battle Efficiency Awards as the top ship in her squadron.
+On March 10, 2014 - exactly 30 years after commissioning - USS NICHOLAS held her decommissioning ceremony at Naval Station Norfolk.
+On March 17, 2014, she was officially decommissioned and stricken from the Naval Vessel Register, concluding a 30-year career.
+The ship's awards include the Combat Action Ribbon, Southwest Asia Service Medal (with three bronze stars), Armed Forces Service Medal, NATO Medal, Kuwaiti Liberation Medal, Armed Forces Expeditionary Medal, Sea Service Ribbon (with five bronze stars), a Coast Guard Meritorious Unit Commendation (with "O" for Law Enforcement), and six Battle Efficiency Awards as the top ship in her squadron.

 Back to topback to top go to endgo to the end of the page